EarthAsylum/docs.eacDoojigger/Extras/OptionMetaData/myOptionsTest/readme.txt

 === My Options Test ===
 Plugin URI:         https://myawesomeserver.com/myAwesomePlugin/
 Author: 			[EarthAsylum Consulting](https://www.earthasylum.com)
-Stable tag:         1.2.1
+Stable tag:         1.4.0
-Last Updated:       03-Oct-2023
+Last Updated:       26-Apr-2024
 Requires at least:  5.5.0
 Tested up to:       6.5
 Requires PHP:       7.2

-My Options Test - used to define and test {eac}Doojigger option types.
+My Options Test -  Provides examples of input types, parameters, and processing callbacks & filters.

 == Description ==

 *My Options Test* - used to define and test {eac}Doojigger option types.

 Creates an administrator option/field for every html and custom input type.
+Includes callbacks and filters used to sanitize, validate, or otherwise process input.

 Makes use of
 ```
 	options_form_input_{fieldname}
 	options_form_post_{fieldname}
 	sanitize_option
+	filter_option
 	validate_option
 ```
-filters
+filters and callbacks

 == Installation ==

 Installation of this plugin can be managed from the WordPress Dashboard » Plugins » Add New page by clicking the [Upload Plugin] button, then selecting the myAwesomePlugin.zip file from your computer.

 == Changelog ==

+= Version 1.4.0 – April 26, 2024 =

++	Updated (again) with new {eac}Doojigger features.

 = Version 1.3.0 – Oct 3, 2023 =